Blog :: Netflow :: Network Operations :: Security Operations

 Proper network segmentation (simplified)

 Note we’ve deployed a second port-dense firewall to isolate traffic flows between the various departments.
 The firewall provides access control between the various user segments and the Exchange/Active Directory/Others critical resources.
 This model is far more secure but comes at a high cost in terms of firewall rule-base management.
 Other mechanisms such as Cisco’s Trust Sec promise to allow segmentation without the need for a firewall.
-Unfortunately TrustSec and similar switching infrastructure-based access control have yet to go main stream.
+Unfortunately, TrustSec and similar switching infrastructure-based access control have yet to go main stream.

 Network Flow Analysis to Verify Network Segmentation

 Given the increased complexity involved in managing network segmentation errors in rules often become quite common.
 One approach to verifying proper network segmentation is through the use of NetFlow and IPFIX.
 Flows are used to verify that the firewall is doing what it’s supposed to.
-You can learn more about NetFlow here or just browse the Plixer blog to gain a deeper understanding of devices that support NetFlow and the various problems it can solve.
+You can learn more about NetFlow and browse the Plixer blog to gain a deeper understanding of devices that support NetFlow and the various problems it can solve.
 In the example below we assume the firewall shown is NetFlow or IPFIX capable.
 Many firewalls support flow export.
 Some include SonicWall, Palo Alto, and Cisco’s ASA.
 Once NetFlow has been enabled the firewall administrator can run a simple report using a product such as Plixer’s Scrutinizer NetFlow Analysis Platform.

 In the example below we first define an “IP Group” in the Scrutinizer NetFlow Analyzer UI for “Exchange, Active Directory” and “Sales and Marketing.”
 The group will contain the IP ranges from each network segment…